 The Board of Directors take due care that the dividend distributions of the Company provide an adequate return on capital employed and also do not disrupt the operations or impact its ability to meet regulatory capital requirements.
-During the year under review, the Company paid net dividend of €1,800K.
-The Board approved a net interim dividend of €400K in February 2020.
-Such payment is considered a foreseeable dividend under the Solvency II regime and as such was deducted from the Company's Own Funds.
+During the year under review, the Company paid net dividend of €400K, which was made prior to EIOPA's temporary suspension of dividend distributions in March 2020.

-Based on the calculations within the 2019 ORSA, the Directors have determined that the Company has sufficient eligible own funds to:
+Based on the calculations within the 2020 ORSA, the Directors have determined that the Company has sufficient eligible own funds to: